Updated October 23, 2019 by Siobhan Climer

 2) Agility: In a hyperconverged infrastructure, your workloads all fall under the same administrative umbrella.
 This makes it easier to migrate workloads from one location to another.

 5) Cost efficiency: Hyperconvergence brings an affordable economic model to any IT department.
-Because there is less equipment to purchase, maintain, and support, the recurring costs of supporting a hyperconverged data center are lower.
+Since there is less equipment to purchase, maintain, and support, the recurring costs of supporting an HCI data center are lower.

-By delivering virtualization, storage, compute, network, management and data protection in an easy to manage but scalable application, an organization has the ability to seamlessly manage their complex infrastructure.
-Hyperconvergence is definitely emerging as a pivotal architecture for organizations of all sizes.
+By delivering virtualization, storage, compute, network, management and data protection in an easy to manage yet scalable application, an organization can seamlessly manage their complex infrastructure.
+HCI has already gained a significant foothold in the infrastructure market; the evolution of the Gartner Magic Quadrant for HCI provides this insight.
+It will remain a pivotal architecture for organizations of all sizes.
 Not only is it cost effective, but it plays a very important role in managing a company’s infrastructure.

 Consolidating the Data Center

 The first and most obvious use case is consolidating the data center.
-In the hyperconverged model, the SAN is gone entirely.
+In the HCI model, the SAN is gone entirely.
 Along with it goes any storage controllers and the entire storage array.
 In its place is the compact hyperconverged appliance.
 If data consolidation is a priority, hyperconvergence is a clear solution.
-Just a glance at the diagrams above will reveal that fact.

 Deploying a Virtual Desktop Infrastructure (VDI)

 One of the major advantages of hyperconvergence is its ability to non-disruptively scale by adding new nodes.
 In a VDI deployment, this can be a major benefit.
 Instead of overprovisioning as your company and VDI applications grow, a hyperconverged data center can layer on new nodes as the need arises.

 Furthermore, the lack of a SAN removes the possibility of storage bottlenecks.
 The storage arrays are physically connected to the servers running the VDI application.